Valentín Gómez Farías

-José María Valentín Gómez Farías (/es/; 14 February 1781 - 5 July 1858) was a Mexican physician and liberal politician who became president of Mexico twice, first from 1833 to 1834, during the period of the First Mexican Republic, and again from 1846 to 1847, during the Mexican–American War.
+José María Valentín Gómez Farías (/es/; 14 February 1781 - 5 July 1858) was a Mexican medical doctor and liberal politician who became president of Mexico twice, first from 1833 to 1834, during the period of the First Mexican Republic, and again from 1846 to 1847, during the Mexican–American War.

 Gómez Farías was elected to his first term in March 1833 along with Antonio López Santa Anna, with whom he would share the presidency.
 Both Congress and the administration elected during his term were notably Liberal, and pursued curtailing the political power of the Mexican Army and Catholic Church.
 Measures to prosecute members of the previous, conservative and autocratic presidency of Anastasio Bustamante were also carried out, but Gómez Farías sought to moderate them.
-Conservative revolts against these policies flared up, and eventually Gómez Farías' own vice-president Santa Anna switched sides and led his deposing in April 1834.
+Conservative revolts against these policies flared up, and eventually Gómez Farías's own vice-president Santa Anna switched sides and led his deposing in April 1834.

-In the wake of Gómez Farías' fall, the First Mexican Republic was replaced by the Centralist Republic of Mexico.
+In the wake of Gómez Farías's fall, the First Mexican Republic was replaced by the Centralist Republic of Mexico.
 Gómez Farías would continue to support a return to the federalist system and in 1840 he led a failed revolt against the government of Anastasio Bustamante who had returned to the presidency, culminating in a siege of the National Palace.

 The federal system eventually would be restored in 1846 after the beginning of the Mexican–American War, and in the subsequent presidential elections Gómez Farías would be re-elected along with Santa Anna who was now a supporter of federalism and with whom Gómez Farías had reconciled.
 They proceeded to share power as they had during their first administration.
 In order to fund the war effort, the Gómez Farías administration in January, 1847 nationalized and sold church lands.
 The measure was met with controversy and sparked revolts from Mexican conservatives.
 Meanwhile, Santa Anna was returning to Mexico City from the Battle of Buena Vista to focus on Winfield Scott's expedition at Veracruz.
 He received news of the revolt en route, and eventually took the role of arbitrator.
 Once again, Santa Anna would depose Gómez Farías after the two men had been elected together.

 Gómez Farías did not disappear from public life, and in 1856, he was elected to the congress which inaugurated the pivotal La Reforma which led to the Constitution of 1857, incorporating many of the reforms he had first attempted during his presidencies.
 He died in 1858 during the Reform War.